rhubarbdog/microbit-fun/README.md

 *Jokers Truth Machine*

 `joker.py` like `truth.py` is used for interrogation.
 The trick here is ask a friend a question and get their response.
-Now ask tem "Which button do you inntend to press to reveal to determine truth or lies?".
+Now ask tem "Which button do you intend to press to reveal to determine truth or lies?".
 You now say something that makes the outcome funny or embarassing for your friend and get them to press the button.
 The trick here is that, button a always displays a tick and button b a cross.